nhsbsa/nhsbsa-digital-playbook/src/testing/test-frameworks/accessibility-test/index.md

 We assure all our services are accessible by combining both automated and manual testing tools and techniques in order to meet our users needs.

-There is more information / guidance on WCAG 2.1 available on this github account: WCAG 2.1 guidelines​​​​​​​
+There is more information / guidance on the latest published WCAG standard available on the [World Wide Web Consortium (W3C)](https://www.w3.org/WAI/standards-guidelines/wcag/) website.

 ## Whats in the scope for accessibility testing?